-10.3.2 Holding Tank
+10.3.2 Holding tanks

-The holding tank on your boat is installed to hold black water waste until you can safely dispose or pump it overboard.
-Refer to the Arrangement Illustrations in the Boating Safety section or at the end of this section for location information about the holding tank.
-Refer to the Operations and Maintenance subject of this section to learn how to perform maintenance on your holding tank, or to learn how to pump it out.
+The holding tanks on your boat is installed to hold black water waste until you can safely dispose or pump it overboard.
+Refer to the Arrangement Illustrations in the Boating Safety section or at the end of this section for location information about the holding tanks.
+Refer to the Operations and Maintenance subject of this section to learn how to perform maintenance on your holding tanks, or to learn how to pump it out.